MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/s3-event-archiving.md

 ms.localizationpriority: medium
 ---

-# S3 Event Archiving
+# S3 event archiving

-PlayFab allows you to archive the entire event flow using th

- **Amazon S3 Bucket**.
-This tutorial shows you step-by-step how to configure **Event Archiving** from scratch.
+PlayFab allows you to archive the entire event flow using the **Amazon S3** bucket.
+This tutorial shows you step-by-step how to configure event archiving from scratch.

-## Configuring Amazon S3 Bucket
+## Configuring Amazon S3 bucket

 Once you have created an **Amazon** account: